 Each College presents their students to the Congregation on a specific day, and Emmanuel's is usually a Friday.
 The College holds events for graduating students ('graduands') before and after the ceremony.
 It is a great event for the whole Emmanuel community to enjoy!

-You do not have to be present for the degree to be awarded; you may apply for the degree to be awarded in absence.
+You do not have to be present for the degree to be conferred.
+You can apply for it to be awarded in absence.
 However, if you do choose this, your degree cannot then be conferred in person at another ceremony later on.

 - Any bags larger than 35 x 25cm may not be taken into the Senate House or the surrounding grounds.
 You may be asked to make alternative arrangements for storage of your belongings.

 - If it is vital you keep your bag(s) with you, you must seek assistance from the Senate House staff (Proctor or Constable).
 They may check their contents prior to entry.